SixArm/gitconfig-settings/README.md

       user = alice
       token = alice-token

 Do you prefer terse status messages?

     [alias]
       s = status -sb

+Do you prefer log message summaries?

+    [alias]
+      l = log --graph --oneline

 Do you prefer using `most` as a pager?
 (Get it by doing `brew install most` or `apt-get install most` etc.)